 Sourcegraph is a web-based, open-source, self-hosted code search and navigation tool for developers, used by Uber, Lyft, Yelp, and more.

-It takes less than 5 minutes to install Sourcegraph using Docker.
-If you’ve got Docker installed, you’re ready to start the server which listens on port
+It takes less than 5 minutes to run and install Sourcegraph using Docker:

 All you need to do to upgrade Sourcegraph is to restart your Docker server with a new image tag.